Do you need a degree to become a data analyst? If so, which one? Learn these answers and more.

 Read more: What Does a Data Analyst Do?
 A Career Guide

 Most entry-level data analyst jobs require a bachelor’s degree, according to the US Bureau of Labor Statistics [1].
 It’s possible to develop your data analysis skills—and potentially land a job—without a degree.
-But earning one gives you a structured way to build skills and network with professionals in the field.
+However, earning one gives you a structured way to build skills and network with professionals in the field.
 You could also find more job opportunities with a degree than without one.

 Not all universities offer a bachelor’s degree in data analytics.
 So what should you major in if you want to pursue a career as a data analyst?
 Even if your university doesn’t have this specific degree, it likely offers other majors with overlapping skills.

-Here are some degree options that typically teach common data analysis skills.
+Explore some degree options that typically teach common data analysis skills.
 If you’re looking toward a career as a data analyst, these majors could be a good fit.

 Data science: In response to the increasing demand for data professionals, more and more schools are offering bachelor’s degrees in data science.
 In this degree program, you’ll typically take courses in computer science, statistics, and mathematics.
 Some programs let you specialize in fields like economics, finance, business, or health care.